Dealing with insurance companies — what to say and what not to say

 Recorded Statements and When to Decline

+You are not required to give a recorded statement, and you can always decline or ask for time to think about it.
 The recorded statement request deserves special attention because it's where a lot of people get pressured, and it's also where having a moment of caution can protect you significantly.

 An insurance adjuster might say something like, "We just need you to tell us, in your own words, what happened.
 It's a standard procedure, just takes five or ten minutes."
 They might frame it as if it's a routine administrative step, something that has to happen for the claim to move forward.
 If you hesitate, they might add pressure: "We can't process your claim without a recorded statement" or "If you don't give us a statement, we might not be able to help you."